allisonburtch/consultancy/services.md

 title: Services
 ---

+coming soon

 *talk to MRB about this on thursday, and how to anticipate pricing it*

+intro paragraph (50 words)
+H2 you're a CEO
+one sentence, 3 bullet points - a problem statement - bullet poimnts are concrete things hyou give them to help them solve that problem work on the template/fill out the template problem/question

+then do that 4 times

+i work directly with CEOs in order to:
+- concrete things that i do, so that when someone scans down the list, different things for differentt people

+put something clever at the bottom

+OTHER
+- make something funny about how this is what i would choose
+- if you don't fit neatly into one of these categories we're probably a good fit

 will make a structure for doing an audit